This article details the minimum requirements your system must meet to run Appian.

 VMware's VMotion capability has been known to cause corruption inside Zookeeper, which can lead to site unavailability.
 Appian requires disabling VMotion for any VMware severs that host Zookeeper.

 The Appian installation includes OpenJDK 8.
-The bundled JDK should only be used with your Appian environment.
+Only the bundled JDK should be used with your Appian environment.

-While Oracle JDK 8 is supported, Oracle plans to end public updates for Commercial use of Java SE 8 until the end of January 2019.
+While Oracle JDK 8 is supported, Oracle ended public updates for Commercial use of Java SE 8 at the end of January 2019.
 Oracle Customers can obtain updates for Java SE 8 through the My Oracle Support portal.
-For more information review the Oracle Release Note,
+For more information review the Oracle Java SE Support Roadmap.

 The table below describes the physical system requirements for Appian.